 We are pleased to announce that we’re re-launching OzWiki, our database of web accessibility errors, examples and solutions.

 This new version of OzWiki continues to provide the same great informative content as the old, building on over fifteen years of experience in the web accessibility field.
 The big change is that it’s now available as a monthly subscription, automatically rebilled via PayPal.
-Subscriptions will be available soon.
+Subscriptions are available now.

 Thank you for opening my eyes and helping me to understand the importance of accessibility.